 P.S.
 What About Butter Mochi?

-Butter mochi is its' own category of mochi.
-It doesn't really fall under "regular" mochi because it's more like a cross between cake and mochi.
+Butter mochi belongs to its own category of mochi.
+It doesn't fall under "regular" mochi because it's like a cross between cake and mochi.